+The Inspection Services Department promotes healthy neighborhoods through enforcement activities that focus on both residential and commercial properties throughout the village.
+The objective of the department is to enforce building, maintenance and health codes as they pertain to property upkeep and the elimination of health hazards caused by the presence of garbage or other adverse exterior conditions.
 The Property Maintenance Department is responsible for local laws and codes, for the purpose of securing the public safety, health, and general welfare.
 The local laws include the Village of West Milwaukee Municipal Code.

 The basic process for enforcement actions is as follows: